The Changing Ocean

 Immersive 360-Degree Installation

-Scientists and Researchers: Providing data and insights (UiB, HI).
-A full reference list is here.
+• Scientists and Researchers: A full reference list is here.

 Impact and Reception

-Engagement: Thousands of visitors have been immersed in the experience since its launch.
+• Engagement: More than 250,000 visitors have been immersed in the experience since its launch.

 Conclusion